-37% of RRT and 29% of MRT cases were decided in favour of the applicant cases where the tribunal decided it had no jurisdiction to conduct the review.
+Interpreters in 94 languages and dialects were used in tribunal hearings cases where the tribunal decided it had no jurisdiction to conduct the review.
 The RRT remit rate was significantly higher than the rate of 27% in 2011-12.
 This is directly related to the unauthorised maritime arrival caseload for which the set-aside rate was 65%.
 Most unauthorised maritime arrivals came from countries where there are generally high rates of acceptance of claims at both the primary and review level.